Describing Art In Spanish | Spanish Art Vocabulary

 Step 3 – Draw Art Details from Memory

 Length | 5 minutes

 After describing the artwork, put it away and draw the details from memory.
 Use the supplies you prepared.
 Include all the details you can and name them in Spanish.
-When time is up, count the amount of details.
-As you drawing, talk about the art details in Spanish.
+When time is up, count the number of details.
+As you draw, talk about the art details in Spanish.
 Beat your personal record or compete with others.